-How Much Is the Fine For Passing Too Closely to a Bicyclist?
+How Much Is the Fine For Passing Too Close to a Person Riding a Bike?

 Understanding the Law of Passing Too Close to a Bicyclist Including Defence Strategy and Potential Penalties